 Program areas have minimum requirements beyond those established for the department; these must be completed prior to the doctoral degree and a time sequence is specified for some requirements.
 In addition, students work closely with their supervisory committees to develop an optimum combination of coursework, research experience, and applied training to meet their professional goals.
-Coursework requirements by program area are listed on the following departmental Web site: https://psy.fsu.edu/php/graduate/students/resources/resources.php?_tr=3_7.
+Coursework requirements by program area are listed on the following departmental Website: https://psy.fsu.edu/php/graduate/students/resources/resources.php.
 Program requirements are reviewed periodically by the faculty and may change.

 Master's Degree in Applied Behavior Analysis (Panama City Campus)

 The Department of Psychology offers a terminal Master of Science (MS) degree in Applied Behavior Analysis (ABA) at the Panama City campus.
 Graduates of this program are prepared for employment in the public and private sectors as behavior analysts.
 The program of studies prepares students to sit for the Board Certification exam (BCBA).
 In contrast to the Tallahassee campus programs described above in which students obtain their master's degree en route to the doctorate, the degree offered at Panama City is a terminal master's and a thesis is not an option.
 A comprehensive exam is required toward the end of the program.
 Thirty-nine semester hours of psychology courses are required, including nine semester hours of practicum.
-A listing of required coursework can be found in the Graduate Handbook located at: http://pc.fsu.edu/academics/graduate-programs/psychology-applied-behavior-analysis.
+A listing of required coursework can be found online at https://pc.fsu.edu/aba/.

 Definition of Prefixes

 EAB—Experimental Analysis of Behavior

 PCB—Process Biology (Cell/Molecular/Ecology/Genetics/Physiology)